 Wee ones: More legs, since 6 is more than 2.

-Little kids: Yellow.
+Little kids: Yellow, then pink.
 Bonus: 16 miles per hour.

 Big kids: 10,000…20,000…30,000…40,000…50,000…60,000.
 Bonus: 720 bees.
 There are 60 teaspoons in the jar (20 x 3), and each one needs 12 bees.